Best Practice for Crisis Management

 The Best Practice Guide for Crisis Management was formalised and is available for download here.

-- Announce platform and begin to establish an organised task force at WYSTC (September 2021)
+- Create an organised task force at WYSTC (September 2022)

 - Establish independent standards